Darren Greatbatch, Specialist Advisory Manager, Amenity & Invasive Weeds, at Environment Controls.

 - Stems are segmented and may have small, black or brownish sheaths at each joint.

-Identifying Horsetail in Autumn and Winter
+Learn how to identify Horsetail in Autumn and Winter

 - In autumn, the green shoots die back, and the plant’s above-ground presence diminishes gradually.